analbandyan/scalable-storage-service/README.md

 # Scalable Storage Service

-This is a simple scalable storage service with RESTful API delegating and storing the files into Amazon S3.
+This is a simple scalable storage service implemented with Spring Boot and AWS S3.